-Most seasoned vapers will, at one time or another, experienced the unpleasant taste of a burnt coil.
+Most seasoned vapers will, at one time or another, experience the unpleasant taste of a burnt coil.
 Despite our best efforts, we all get caught out now and then.
-In some cases though, vapers can find their coils burning out far more regularly than should be expected.
+In some cases though, vapers can find their coils burning out far more regularly than should be expected, which leads to the question, "Why is my coil burning so fast?".

 What is a coil?

-Coils are the interchangeable core component of your vape tank, that heats up using the power of the battery to turn the e-liquid into the vapour we inhale.
-In simple terms, they are a tightly wound wire which is wrapped around a wicking material, like cotton.
+Coils are the interchangeable core component of your vape tank that heats up using the power of the battery to turn the e-liquid into the vapour we inhale.
+In simple terms, they are tightly wound wire that is wrapped around a wicking material, like cotton.

 This wicking material absorbs the e-liquid when you add it to your tank.
 When you activate your vape device the wire heats up and evaporates the e-liquid.
 Each coil is designed to handle a different range of power output from the device.